swiftlang/swift/docs/proposals/OptimizerEffects.rst

 effects.
 Consequently, communicating purity to the compiler will require some function annotations and/or type constraints.

-A CoW type consits of a top-level value type, most likely a struct, and a referenced storage, which may be shared between multiple instances of the CoW type.
+A CoW type consists of a top-level value type, most likely a struct, and a referenced storage, which may be shared between multiple instances of the CoW type.